-Allison Maxwell, MD: First dean of Indiana University School of Medicine
+Allison Maxwell, MD, first dean of Indiana University School of Medicine.
+Photo courtesy of the Indiana Medical History Museum.

 By: Richard L. Schreiner, MD, Edwin L. Gresham Professor Emeritus of Pediatrics, Indiana University School of Medicine; Retired Chairman, Department of Pediatrics; Retired Physician-in-Chief, Riley Hospital for Children at IU Health